spacetelescope/jdaviz/docs/specviz/plugins.rst

 in the app-level toolbar.

 If an existing subset is selected, the parameters of the subset will also be shown.
-Note that parameters compound regions (e.g., a subset with three disjoint regions) are not currently displayed.
+Note that while parameters for compound regions (e.g., a subset with three disjoint regions) are displayed, the logical operations joining them (`OR`, `AND`, etc.) are not.

 .. _gaussian-smooth: